-The objective of this study is to identify whether the cumulative impacts from land based Project noise and the operation of T1 might affect the habitat value of the Caley Valley Wetland (Wetland) and adjoining coastal areas.
+The objective of this study is to identify whether the impacts from the Project noise emissions and the existing T1 terminal operations might affect the:

+- Habitat value of the Caley Valley Wetland (Wetland) and adjoining terrestrial areas. - Acoustic amenity of existing noise sensitive residential receptors.

 Based on the degree of potential noise impact, improvement measures and management controls would then be determined.